A Quick Guide to Using Short Query Acceleration (SQA) for Faster Queries on Amazon Redshift

 In November 2017, AWS introduced Short Query Acceleration (SQA) for Amazon Redshift.
 The promise of SQA is to speed up the execution of short running queries, with better predictability of query execution times.
 That, of course, sounds amazing.
 In this post, we’ll cover what SQA is, SQA best practices, and what trade-offs you’re making with SQA.

 Table of Contents

 Redshift Users’ Biggest Problem: Slow Queries

 A common issue with Amazon Redshift is that it slows down as your workload volume increases.
-Amplitude wrote about it.
-So did IronSource.
-And surveying Redshift users shows that “slow queries” and “slow dashboards” come out as the #1 and #2 issues.
-“Slow queries” clearly are enough of an issue for the Redshift product team to launch a feature like SQA.
+And surveying Redshift users shows that “slow queries” and “slow dashboards” come out as two of the most common issues.
+“Slow queries” are enough of an issue for the Redshift product team to launch a feature like SQA.

 How Redshift SQA Works

 Short Query Acceleration uses machine learning to predict the execution time of a query.
 The algorithm moves short running queries to a ‘short query’ queue for faster processing.

 Starting in 2018, SQA is enabled by default for all clusters.
 Users can still disable SQA via Workload Management on their Redshift console.

 3 Redshift Concepts to Understand before Enabling SQA

 Whether you choose to disable SQA or not, it is important to understand 3 key Redshift concepts to make a more informed choice: